OfficialPRSM/OfficialPRSM/README.md

-- 👋 Hi, I’m @OfficialPRSM the Official Githu Account for PRSM
+- 👋 Hi, I’m @OfficialPRSM The Official Github Page of the Participatory System Mapper (PRSM), the 100% Open Source, Free, Secure and easy-to-use mindmapper and System Visualiser
 - 👀 I’m interested in ...
 Opensource platforms
-- 🌱 I’m currently learning ... html
+- 🌱 I’m currently learning ...
+HTML5
-- 💞️ I’m looking to collaborate on ... html based systems
+- 💞️ I’m looking to collaborate on ...
+HTML5 based systems
 - 📫 How to reach me ... prsm@prsm.uk

 <!---